Why does txt2bin exist?

 One night, I was thinking about those old DOS programs that embedded a plain text file in an executable and let you view it just by running the .EXE (readme.exe).
 They were helpful for the uninitiated.

-Some were quite full-featured but I always much preferred using a proper file viewer like Vernon D. Buerg's list.com.
+Some were quite full-featured but I always much preferred using Vernon D. Buerg's list.com.

-It struck me: what if I made something like that for Linux - but even simpler?
+It struck me: what if I made something like that for Linux - but comically simple?
 Surely it wouldn't be well-received.
-For a lot of reasons but mostly because the implementation I had in mind would be comically simple.
+For a lot of reasons but mostly because of the implementation I had in mind.

-Thinking about a possible backlash (or more likely a meh reaction), a new short story was born!
+Finding humor about a possible backlash (or more likely a collective shrug), a new short story was born!

-Its sole reason for existing is to be the tool that horrifies my "fictional" Graybeards - a prop for a story I had way too much fun (re)writing over ~three days.
+Its sole reason for existing is to be the tool that horrifies my "fictional" Greybeards - a prop for a story I had way too much fun (re)writing over ~three days.

 note: the txt2bin script actually works well for its intended use (converts text to .C and compiles with musl-gcc with error-checking).
-Polished before release.
+Works best for text and/or ASCII Art that's the size of the terminal screen (I like 80x25).

 License: CC BY-NC-SA 4.0